75lb/cache-point/README.md

 <a name="module_cache-point--Cache+read"></a>

 #### cache.read(keys) ⇒ <code>Promise</code>
-A cache hit resolves with the stored value, a miss rejects.
+A cache hit resolves with the stored value, a miss rejects with an `ENOENT` error code.

 **Kind**: instance method of [<code>Cache</code>](#exp_module_cache-point--Cache)
+**Throws**:

+- ENOENT

 | Param | Type | Description |
 | --- | --- | --- |